Tillage Verification

 Monitor uses the amount of residue observed on a field as a proxy for tillage practice.
 Looking at the residue percent can provide additional context that’s helpful in determining whether there is truly a conflict with the farmer’s reported practice.

 There are various types of tillage methods and implements that result in wide gradients of tillage intensity and disturbance.
-The USDA has provided classifications that relate residue observed on fields to tillage intensity, providing guidance that can be applied across projects and regions:
+The USDA has provided classifications that relate residue on fields to tillage intensity, providing guidance that can be applied across projects and regions:

 Tillage practice